Nibor808/go-starter/README.md

 ## Go Starter
-A starter setup for a REST api in golang, mongodb, and Docker
+A starter setup for a REST api in Go, mongodb, and Docker

 ### Set up a Sendgrid account for sending email
 [Sendgrid](https://sendgrid.com/)